 For those beginning guitar players looking to purchase their first guitar amp, this is definitely a good choice.
 It’s a practical solid-state with digital modeling allowing you to have a wide range of tone options.
 Its power of 50 watts further makes an argument for buying this model at an extremely affordable price.

-The Bottom Line: The bottom line is for the price, this is a very good deal.
-Consider this a high-value investment for beginners.
+The Bottom Line: For the price, this is a very good deal.
 The many options for a quality tone will help players develop their own.

 The first thing you should know about amps is the different types of models.